woltapp/wolt_modal_sheet/README.md

   guidelines for animating transitions between modal sheet pages and within the content scroll, enabling designers to specify dynamic, engaging user experiences.

-### Utilizing the Figma File

-By integrating this Figma file into your design process, you can:

-- **Align on Design Language**: Ensure that your application's design language and the modal sheet's functionality are in harmony, providing a consistent user experience.

-- **Facilitate Design Handoff**: Use the provided specifications as a reference point for design handoff, minimizing misunderstandings and streamlining the development process.

-- **Inspire Creative Solutions**: Leverage the examples and specifications as a source of inspiration for implementing innovative design solutions.

 ## Customizable Animations